 If the police have stopped you for suspicion of committing a misdemeanor offense, they may arrest you or issue a citation.
 If you are not arrested but given a citation, you must not make the mistake of assuming that a citation is not serious.

 What is a Citation?

 A citation is a directive, generally issued by a law enforcement officer, for a person to appear in court on a certain day to answer to a felony, misdemeanor, or infraction criminal charge.
 Citations are typically issued for non-violent offenses, such as driving on a suspended license or possession of a small amount of drugs.
 But even though you may receive a citation without being arrested, it is still a criminal charge which can lead to a conviction, jail time, fines, and a permanent criminal record.
 An experienced Orange County Criminal Defense Attorney can help you determine your rights and options if you have received a criminal citation.

 At The Law Offices of Bryan R. Kazarian, we have successfully represented hundreds of clients who have received citations.
 We have an impressive track record of getting our client’s charges reduced or dismissed.
-Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a confidential consultation about your case.
+Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a confidential consultation about a citation that you or a loved one have received.

 What Happens When a Citation is Issued?

-- If you receive a criminal citation, you will likely be:
+If you receive a criminal citation, you may be:

 - Fingerprinted and photographed by law enforcement,

 - Subjected to a records search for outstanding warrants,

 - Required to report for booking at the courthouse or jail, and/or

 - Ordered to appear in court at a scheduled date.

 When is a Physical Arrest More Likely to Occur?

 Citations are generally issued for non-violent offenses.
 If any of the following factors are present, an arrest will likely occur.

 - The officer reasonably believes that the individual will fail to appear in court.